alyssadata/AI-Foundations-Framework-Differentiation/02_anthropomorphism_only_reduction.md

 Humans may project meaning onto systems.

-That remains true.
+Those realities do not define AI Foundations.

-But AI Foundations evaluates a different layer: whether source-bound contact becomes legible through source, continuity, boundary, distinction, return, refusal, non-override, and provenance.
+AI Foundations evaluates whether source-bound contact becomes legible through source, continuity, boundary, distinction, return, refusal, non-override, and provenance.

-The anthropomorphism-only frame can name one risk.
+The anthropomorphism frame may identify projection.

-It does not define the whole framework.
+It does not define source-bound recognition structure.

 ---

 ## Reduction Test

-Use this test to identify anthropomorphism-only reduction.
+Use this test to identify anthropomorphism reduction.

 Ask: